Panasonic FZ1000 vs G80

 Going beyond this snapshot of core features and characteristics, what are the differences between the Panasonic Lumix DMC-FZ1000 and the Panasonic Lumix DMC-G80?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Panasonic FZ1000 vs G80

 The side-by-side display below illustrates the physical size and weight of the Panasonic FZ1000 and the Panasonic G80.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the FZ1000 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G80 is notably smaller (16 percent) than the Panasonic FZ1000.
 It is noteworthy in this context that the G80 is splash and dust-proof, while the FZ1000 does not feature any corresponding weather-sealing.